aerospike/aerospike-backup-service/README.md

   The specific backup data location is now specified using a new required field: **`backup-data-path`**.
   This change allows you to reuse the same storage for different restore requests.

+### Backup Retention Policy

+This release introduces a new, configurable **RetentionPolicy** for managing backup storage more effectively.
+The feature allows users to specify retention rules for both full and incremental backups, replacing the previous rigid options (`KeepAll`, `RemoveAll`, `RemoveIncremental`).
+Retention policy is (optional) part of Backup Policy.
+It consists of 2 integer fields.

+* `full`: The total number of full backups to retain.
+If absent, all full backups are kept.
+Minimum is 1, it means that each new full backup will delete the previous one.
+* `incremental`: The number of full backups to retain along with their incremental backups.
+Cannot exceed `full`.
+Minimum is 0, it means that all old incremental backups will be deleted after each full.

+If no RetentionPolicy is specified, the system will default to retaining all backups, mimicking the previous KeepAll behavior.

+After each successfull full backup, all existing backups are scanned to count full and incremental backups.
+Service then removes older full backups and their associated incrementals as needed to retain only the last `full` backups and incremental backups for the most recent `incemental` backups.

 ## New API functions (v2 → v3):

 ### Node list